alexyuly/react-store-context/README.md

 import * as React from 'react';
 import { Provider } from 'react-store-context';
 import { exampleStore } from './the above example';
-import Component from './the below example';
+import { Component } from './the below example';

 const App = () => (
   <Provider
     stores={[
       exampleStore,
-      // Add as many stores as you like, to make them available to children.
+      // All stores passed to a Provider can be used by its children, with consumeStore.
     ]}
   >
     <Component />